 If you’re at a complete loss how to get a table into your home, we’ve had customers use cranes and lifts to bring them in through upstairs windows.
 Additionally, we have put tables through basement windows See some videos on this post here.
 Whether through conventional or unconventional methods, we can put almost any shuffleboard size in your home.

 Most people want to get as large of a table as will fit in their room and the best size, closest to the full length regulation play, is a 16 foot shuffleboard table.
 The difference from a 16 to 22 foot is not that noticeable in play.
 While you can still have fun on 12 and 14 feet shuffleboard tables, when you get down to a 9 foot table, the playing surface is a little on the short side and not near as challenging.

 The playing surface width is equally as important, especially if you are going to use a 12 or 14 foot size table, Many import lines offer 15 and 16 feet boards on the less expensive tables.
 The pucks are 2 1/4 to 2 5/16 inches wide, so it is much more difficult to get around or play the game on the narrow tables.
 That is why at McClure Tables, we do not make any tables less than 18 inches wide.
-Only our Competitor model is 18 inches wide and this gives you the full size table play and feel, but in a width that will accommodate a more narrow space.
+Only our Liberty model is 18 inches wide and this gives you the full size table play and feel, but in a width that will accommodate a more narrow space.
 Often people put shuffleboard tables in a narrow hallway or behind a sofa or even next to their pool table and the 24″ width cabinet of the Liberty model is better suited for their space.
 So we still offer an 18″ wide board and give you professional game play as compared to other domestic manufacturers who only offer a 16″ wide play board in this width cabinet.

 Answering the question, “How much room does a shuffleboard table require?,” is as simple as knowing your own home.
 Remember, test out your house to make sure that the pieces of the table that you are interested can make it through doorways and hallways unscathed.
 Then, ensure you offer ample room (2 feet is best) for players to play shuffleboard without obstruction.
 By keeping all of this in mind, you’ll be able to buy the shuffleboard that is right for your home and be extremely happy with your purchase.